redshift-tools/redshift-csv-loader/README.md

  - No need for Amazon AWS CLI.
  - Works from your OS Windows desktop (command line).
  - It's executable (csv_loader_for_redshift.exe)  - no need for Python install.
- - It's 32 bit - it will work on any vanilla Windows.
+ - Tt will work on any vanilla DOS for 64bit Windows.
  - AWS Access Keys are not passed as arguments.
  - Written using Python/boto/psycopg2/PyInstaller.